vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 $ $SPARK_HOME/bin/spark-shell --packages org.jpmml:jpmml-sparkml:${version}
 ```

-**Important** The library JAR file is not directly usable with Apache Spark versions 2.0 through 2.2 due to a classpath conflict, which is documented in [SPARK-15526](https://issues.apache.org/jira/browse/SPARK-15526).
+**Important**: this library JAR file is not directly usable with Apache Spark versions 2.0 through 2.2 due to the [SPARK-15526](https://issues.apache.org/jira/browse/SPARK-15526) classpath conflict.

 This classpath conflict typically manifests itself during the conversion work, in the form of some obscure `java.lang.NoSuchFieldError` or `java.lang.NoSuchMethodError`: